XinyanXu/find-political-donors/README.md

 This is my solution for the coding challenge of Insight Data.
 It's written in Python.
 The main source file is `find_political_donors.py`.
-It has a base class and two derived class Zip and Date to take care of two different output file
+It has a base class and two derived classes Zip and Date to take care of two different output files

 # Method to run